richard-cox/dashboard/README.md

 ## What is it?

 Dashboard is "stateless" client for the Rancher APIs built with [Vue.js](https://vuejs.org/) and [NuxtJS](https://nuxtjs.org/).
-It is normally build and packaged as a folder of static HTML/CSS/JS files which are bundled into a Rancher release, with the index.html returned by the API server as the "fallback" case for any request that looks like it came from a browser and does not match an API URL.
+It is normally built and packaged as a folder of static HTML/CSS/JS files which are bundled into a Rancher release, with the index.html returned by the API server as the "fallback" case for any request that looks like it came from a browser and does not match an API URL.

 Every k8s type, namespace, and operation that the logged in user has been granted access to is shown to them.
 The default view for everything is the raw YAML from the k8s API for detail pages, and the `Table` view column data for list pages (i.e. what you get from `kubectl get <type> -o wide`).